cheertsang/LaMeraChimba/LaMeraChimba_4L_per_S_sed_tank.md

 ### Re-designed Diffusers and Inlet Manifold

-To simplify fabrication and allow for more freedom in selecting diffuser size, Monroe proposed a new diffuser design using a PVC slab with diffuser holes drilled in (Figure 9-10).
+To simplify fabrication and allow for more freedom in selecting diffuser size, Monroe proposed a new diffuser design using a PVC slab with diffuser holes drilled into it (Figure 9-10).

 <p align="center">
   <img src="https://github.com/cheertsang/LaMeraChimba/blob/master/Images/PVC_slab.png?raw=True">